warthog9/tenstorrent.github.io/galaxy4U/specifications.md

 - Power per Galaxy Module
 - Individual power reports from internal power modules
-- Temperatures across Galaxy 4U System
+- Temperatures across Galaxy Wormhole 4U Server
 - Fan Speed

 ## High-Speed Interconnectivity

 ![galaxy_interconnect_diagram](./images/galaxy_interconnect_diagram.png)

 Each Galaxy Module is connected via four (4) 100GbE Ethernet links to adjacent Galaxy Modules.
-Modules close to the front and back panels have two (2) 100GbE connections to the QSFP-DD Ethernet ports, enabling connectivity to other Galaxy 4U Server systems or the Host Computer within or outside of the rack.
+Modules close to the front and back panels have two (2) 100GbE connections to the QSFP-DD Ethernet ports, enabling connectivity to other Galaxy Wormhole 4U Server systems or the Host Computer within or outside of the rack.

 ## Front I/O